Pinus resinosa

-Pinus resinosa, known as red pine (also Norway pine in Minnesota), is a pine native to North America.
+Pinus resinosa, known as red pine (also Norway pine in Minnesota), is a pine native to Eastern North America.

 Description

 Red pine is a coniferous evergreen tree characterized by tall, straight growth.
 It usually ranges from 20–35 m in height and 1 m in trunk diameter, exceptionally reaching 43.77 m tall.
 The crown is conical, becoming a narrow rounded dome with age.
 The bark is thick and gray-brown at the base of the tree, but thin, flaky and bright orange-red in the upper crown; the tree's name derives from this distinctive character.
 Some red color may be seen in the fissures of the bark.
 The species is self pruning; there tend not to be dead branches on the trees, and older trees may have very long lengths of branchless trunk below the canopy.

 The leaves are needle-like, dark yellow-green, in fascicles of two, 12–18 cm long, and brittle.
 The leaves snap cleanly when bent; this character, stated as diagnostic for red pine in some texts, is however shared by several other pine species.
-The cones are symmetrical ovoid, 4–6 cm long by 2.5 cm broad, and purple before maturity, ripening to nut-blue and opening to 4–5 cm broad, the scales without a prickle and almost stalkless.
+The cones are symmetrical ovoid, 4–6 cm long by 2.5 cm broad, and purple before maturity, ripening to nut-blue and opening to 4–5 cm broad, the scales without a prickle and almost stalkless.The pine grows well in sandy soils and on soils which are too poor for white pine.